-Can be visited as a day trip from Lisbon but it is worth staying overnight to experience Sintra in the dark.
+The former royal sanctuary of Sintra can be visited as a day trip from Lisbon but it is worth staying overnight to experience Sintra in the dark.
 It’s an extremely picturesque mix of castles, misty forests and cobblestone streets.

 Portugal’s most famous university town is buzzing with student life and it’s a nice stop half-way between the country’s two major cities (Lisbon and Porto).
 There are also some pretty impressive Roman ruins nearby.

-Aveiro is frequently compared to Venice thanks to its canals and skillfully painted boats that glide along them.
+Aveiro is frequently compared to Venice thanks to its canals and skilfully painted boats that glide along them.
 It’s another pretty university town and perhaps at it’s best in the summer when it is warm enough to go to the beautiful and clean beaches.

 Parque Nacional da Peneda-Geres

 Asturias is one of the least visited yet most beautiful provinces in Spain.
-Tucked away in the North-West it’s not a natural stop for backpackers travelling through Spain.
+Tucked away in the northwest, it’s not a natural stop for backpackers travelling through Spain but it’s very popular with locals.
 With weather and scenery which is more akin to that of Northern Europe, it will come as a big change to the country you left behind when crossing over into Portugal a few weeks earlier.

 Huesca (for the Pyrenees)

-One of the world’s most popular travel destinations.
+One of the world’s most popular travel destinations and a big reason why Spain is one of the most visited countries in Europe.
 There is something a bit special about Barcelona and it is the pride and joy of Catalans, of whom a large portion of are in favour of breaking away from Spain altogether.

-Nestled away on the Costa Dorada, these three towns form a mini triangle.
-Probably best to choose one as your base and explore the other two from there.
+Nestled away on the Costa Dorada, the small cities of Tarragona, Reus and Salou form a mini triangle.
+It’s probably best to choose one as your base and explore the other two from there.
 Tarragona is probably the best option for this and it has some well-preserved Roman structures like the large amphitheater and many pleasant plazas.
 Salou is the main beach resort in the region and gets very busy during the summer.
-If you’ve got the urge for some beach time and are feeling adventorous then head to one of the less crowded beaches on this coastline, of which there are plenty.
+If you’ve got the urge for some beach time and are feeling adventurous then head to one of the less crowded beaches on this coastline, of which there are plenty.
 Reus is famous for being the birthplace of Gaudi but not a great deal else.

 Spain’s third largest city has plenty to keep visitors entertained for a weekend or more.
 It’s best in the summer but is also fantastic during the Fallas festivities which include dramatic firework displays, performances and shows.
 It is also home of the most famous Spanish dish, paella.